OpenModelica/OpenModelica/doc/UsersGuide/source/porting.rst

 because those components are also used in other equations.
-The fact that those equations are conditional and are not activated when the corresponding conditional connectors are also not activated is irrelevant, according to the language specification.
+The fact that those equations are conditional and are not activated when the corresponding conditional components are also not activated is irrelevant, according to the language specification.

 Equality operator in algorithms